sally/store-spotter/README.md

                                           [closest_store.latitude, closest_store.longitude].map(&:to_f)
                                           ).to_miles

-    Store.all.each do |store| # We iterate through every single store to check Haversine distances against distance = Haversine.distance(input_coords,
+    Store.all.each do |store| # Iterate through every store to check Haversine distances against distance = Haversine.distance(input_coords,
                                     [store.latitude, store.longitude].map(&:to_f)
                                     ).to_miles